 When your milk first comes in and for the first 4 weeks, your body has no freaking idea how much milk to produce for your baby.
 Your body will likely overestimate.
 More milk!
 Yay?
 No. More milk is super bad and can mean a lot of pain, leaking, difficulty latching and an increased risk for clogged ducts and mastitis.

 1. Apply cold and cold compresses.

 Applying a hot compress right before nursing can help to encourage your milk to let down.

 After nursing, you can apply a cold compress which will help reduce inflammation and swelling.

 These gel packs are perfect because they can be heated or cooled (if you get 2 packs you can use one for each).
 They can also clip onto your breast pump flanges after being heated to encourage letdowns during pumping.
-You’ll be able to pump more milk!
+That’s a great tip for how to pump milk faster!

 2. Get the Haakaa.